COMMONWEALTH AVENUE MALL STATUE LIGHTING

 LIGHTING THE MALL STATUES

+If enough funds are raised in the near future, installation of the lights at Morison will begin later this year.
 In addition to lighting installation, this project will include repointing of stonework, restoration of granite surrounds, walkways and turf around each statue as needed.
-The projected budget for the first three statues is $500,000.
+The projected budget for both the lighting and restoration work for this first phase, to include all three statues is approximately $500,000.
+Our ultimate goal is to light all the statues on the Mall.

 HOW YOU CAN HELP